What Do You Want Your Legacy to Be?

 Leaving a Legacy for Descendants and History

 Since no one lives forever and everybody must die, there is no sense in worrying about death.
-Actually, most people and especially older folk are more worried about their legacy or how they will be remembered after passing away.
+Most people and especially older folk are more worried about their legacy or how they will be remembered after passing away.

 On the occasion of my high school 50th-year reunion, classmates were asked what they wanted to be remembered for.
 Surprisingly, the majority of the 30 attendees said that they primarily wanted to be remembered as a good husband or wife, father or mother, and grandfather or grandmother.
 I hope that my descendants and future generations will recall my legacy of good character, family values, teaching and learning, federal government service, and writing.

-In this hub, I first define legacy and then share more in detail what I want my legacy to be for descendants and history.
+In this article, I first define legacy and then share more in detail what I want my legacy to be for descendants and history.

 What Is a Legacy?

 In general, a legacy has two primary meanings.
 If we are talking about property law, it refers to a gift of the property passed on after a person's death.
 Another important meaning refers to a record or account of what an individual achieved during his or her life.
-This is commonly referred to as a historical legacy which is immaterial in contrast to a monetary or property legacy.
+This is commonly referred to as a historical legacy that is immaterial in contrast to a monetary or property legacy.

-Although I will pass on a property legacy, this hub is concerned about what I want my historical legacy to be.
+Although I will pass on a property legacy, this article is concerned about what I want my historical legacy to be.

 A Good Family Man